-In this film Dr Clare Taylor looks at a work made by a living artist who works in London, Yinka Shonibare.
-The subject, materials and sites she talks about all encourage viewers to think of their own individual, British and global identity in new ways.
+In this film, Dr Clare Taylor looks at a work made by a living artist who works in London, Yinka Shonibare.
+The subject, materials and sites she talks about all encourage viewers to think of their own individual, national and global identity in new ways.

 Dr Clare Taylor explores the design and purpose of this wallpaper whose pattern and colours were inspired by the new movements of the 1960s.